Evolution of networks with multiple junctions: Restarting the flow after a singular time

-\item By the construction in the ``restarting'' Theorem~\ref{evolnonreg}, no new regions are created passing a singularity, their total number is non increasing.
+\begin{itemize} \item By the construction in the ``restarting'' Theorem~\ref{evolnonreg}, no new regions are created passing a singularity, their total number is non-increasing.
 In particular, a tree remains a tree after restarting (even if its ``structure'' changes).

 \item The number of curves of the network is not increasing.
-To be more precise, if at least a region vanishes the total number of curves decreases at least of three.
-In a standard transition it remains the same.
+To be more precise, if at least a region vanishes the total number of curves decreases by at least three.
+In a standard transition, it remains the same.

-\item The number of triple junctions of the network is non increasing.
-To be more precise, if at least a region vanishes the total number of triple junctions decreases at least of two.
-In a standard transition it remains the same.

-\end{itemize} The fact that no new regions arise follows by the fact that we ``desingularise'' a multi--point, in Theorem~\ref{evolnonreg}, by gluing in a tree--like, connected, regular expander (which is an a priori choice, see Remark~\ref{connrem}).
-In doing that, by means of Euler's formula for trees, we can see that if the multi--point has order $n$, being the number of the regions equal to $n$, the number of triple junctions we will have in the restarted network in place of the single multiple junction is equal to $n-2$ and the number of curves is $2n-3$.\\ It is then easy to check the above statements, if only one bounded region is collapsing, since it must be bounded by $n$ curves.
-If instead a group of regions is collapsing, we can get the conclusion by applying the same argument to the bounded ``macro--region'' that we obtain considering their union, which will be bounded by a piecewise smooth loop (in a way, we are ``forgetting'' the interior curves to such ``macro--region'' which will anyway be ``lost'' in the collapse).
+\item The number of triple junctions of the network is non-increasing.
+To be more precise, if at least a region vanishes the total number of triple junctions decreases by at least two.
+In a standard transition, it remains the same. \end{itemize} The fact that no new regions arise follows by the fact that we ``desingularise'' a multi--point, in Theorem~\ref{evolnonreg}, by gluing in a tree--like, connected, regular expander (which is an a priori choice, see Remark~\ref{connrem}).
+In doing that, by means of Euler's formula for trees, we can see that if the multi--point has order $n$, being the number of the regions equal to $n$, the number of triple junctions we will have in the restarted network in place of the single multiple junction is equal to $n-2$ and the number of curves is $2n-3$.\\ It is then easy to check the above statements if only one bounded region is collapsing since it must be bounded by $n$ curves.
+If instead, a group of regions is collapsing, we can get the conclusion by applying the same argument to the bounded ``macro--region'' that we obtain considering their union, which will be bounded by a piecewise smooth loop (in a way, we are ``forgetting'' the interior curves to such ``macro--region'' which will anyway be ``lost'' in the collapse).

-Clearly, all these facts say that, in a sense, the ``topological complexity'' of the network is ``non increasing'' passing through a singular time.
+Clearly, all these facts say that, in a sense, the ``topological complexity'' of the network is ``non-increasing'' passing through a singular time.